xximwon/cake-docs/docs/cryptocurrencies/wownero.md

 !!! note ""
     Official Website: [wownero.org](https://wownero.org/){:target="_blank"}

-Wownero is a Doge-inspired, CPU-mineable, solo-mining only, privacy-respecting memecoin.
+Wownero `(WOW)` is a Doge-inspired, CPU-mineable, solo-mining only, privacy-respecting memecoin.
 It is a software fork of Monero, but with a lite version of RandomX, larger ring size, and a fixed supply of 184 million coins emitted over 50 years.

 ## Usage